 I’d like to use ALSC photos from conference

 - ALSC often archives photos from conferences into the blog media library (Dashboard>Media>Library).
 These photos will be tagged in the media library with the event specific tag (i.e. #alaac14, #alamw14)/.
-If you’re interested in using ALSC photos from a conference, please contact the blog’s staff liaison, Dan Bostrom, ALSC Marketing/Membership Manager, email@example.com.
+If you’re interested in using ALSC photos from a conference, please contact the blog’s staff liaison, Dan Bostrom, ALSC Marketing/Membership Specialist, email@example.com.

 5. Using ALSC Stock Photos